angiet642/EE133.github.io/Lab2/README.md

   <p align = "center">  <b>'Figures 6,7: Time/Frequency Measurement of Clock Frequency at 13.55 MHz'</b></p>
 </p>

 In figures 8 and 9, we measured the 112.5 MHz clock output.
 On the oscilloscope, we noticed that the square wave is visibly distorted.
-This distortion goes hand-in-hand with the large bandwith shown at center frequency of 112.5 MHz.
-This indicates that there is strong frequency content around the center frequency.
+This distortion goes hand-in-hand with the large bandwith shown at center frequency of 112.5 MHz, which indicates that there is strong frequency content present around the center frequency.
 <p align="center">
   <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab2/Lab2_image/IMG_5028.JPG" width="500">
   <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab2/Lab2_image/IMG_5034.JPG" width="500">